 Goal #2: To increase advocacy for public education.

 Goal #3: To enhance organizational effectiveness and capacity.

 Who We Serve

 IASB members include boards of education for Iowa’s public school districts, area education agencies and community colleges.
 In addition to board members themselves, IASB provides important support services for roles that work closely with boards: superintendents, business officials, board secretaries and school attorneys.

-School Boards: More than 1,900 men and women serve on local school boards for Iowa’s 330 school districts.
-Iowa school boards govern the education of approximately 486,000+ young people while overseeing school budgets totaling $5.9 billion.
+School Boards: 1,859 individuals serve on local school boards for Iowa’s 327 school districts.
+Iowa school boards govern the education of approximately 487,651 students while overseeing school budgets totaling $5.96 billion.
 School board members are elected by their local communities in an election held the second Tuesday of September in odd numbered years.
 They serve four-year terms.
 They may be elected at large, from director districts or in several combinations of at-large and districts, depending on the system locally adopted.